Simple and GDPR compliant website analytics with Umami

 Tim Kleyersburg

 When I first started writing my blog I used getinsights.io for analytics to see how much traffic my site got.
-Seeing the first visitors finding articles on search engines is very motivating for me.
+Seeing the first visitors finding articles on search engines was very motivating for me.

 Using Google Analytics was never an option for me.
 I don’t need half of its features and I didn’t want to jump through the GDPR hoops.